A Night to Remember

 The choir will be performing a very special Concert of Remembrance which is sure to evoke many memories and emotions for those attending.

-Choir secretary Fliss Stuart said Acts of Remembrance are incredibly important and poignant to us as a choir.
-We are therefore honoured to have been asked to perform another special Concert of Remembrance at the Army Flying Museum."
+Choir secretary Fliss Stuart said “Acts of Remembrance are incredibly important and poignant to us as a choir.
+We are honoured to have made this concert an annual event at the Museum and very much enjoy putting together a special programme of songs and poems for this very special night.”

 The Military Wives Choirs are a community of nearly 2000 women in over seventy choirs across the UK and internationally who celebrate a love of singing and the power of shared experiences.
-2022 marks 10 years since the formation of the charity.
+2022 marked 10 years since the formation of the charity.

-Chief Executive of the Army Flying Museum, Lucy Johnson said “We are delighted to be hosting the Military Wives Choir again this November, with the Concert of Remembrance now being an annual event in the Museum calendar where our visitors can join us in an evening of reflection surrounded by the history of Army Aviation.”
+Chief Executive of the Army Flying Museum, Lucy Johnson said “We are delighted to be hosting the Military Wives Choir again this November, with the Concert of Remembrance now being an annual event in the Museum calendar where our visitors can join us in an evening of reflection surrounded by our stunning exhibits telling the history of British Army aviation.”
+Tickets are £14/£10 children.
+For further information and to book, visit www.armyflying.com

 More Info: